Anti-War Movement, Articles, Howard Zinn

 Zinn’s view does not erase leaders.
 It places leaders inside pressure systems created by people.
 Leaders often respond only after movements make inaction impossible.
 The Civil War did not become a war against slavery because elites suddenly discovered morality.
 It became so because enslaved people and abolitionists forced the nation to confront what it had built.

-Create a cinematic 16:9 full-color historical image showing enslaved Africans and abolitionists actively pushing history toward emancipation.
+Enslaved Africans and abolitionists actively pushed history toward emancipation.
 Show a dignified group of freedom seekers, Black organizers, abolitionists, and Union soldiers moving toward dawn.
 Some carry books, tools, family belongings, or documents, symbolizing education, labor, family, and freedom.
-The scene should emphasize courage, agency, dignity, and collective action without graphic violence.
-Use luminous cinematic realism, crisp faces, emotional depth, soft natural colors, cream, blue, green, ivory, silver, rose, and gentle gold dawn light, elegant composition, landscape 16:9.
-Avoid text, captions, logos, gore, caricature, or sentimental melodrama.
+The scene emphasizes courage, agency, dignity, and collective action without graphic violence.

 WORKERS VS. THE ROBBER BARONS

 Industrial America created enormous wealth while workers endured dangerous conditions, starvation wages, long hours, child labor, company towns, debt traps, unsafe factories, brutal mines, and violent suppression of unions.
-The robber barons accumulated fortunes by extracting labor from workers who often could barely survive.
+The robber barons accumulated fortunes by exploiting workers who often could barely survive.

 The dominator story celebrates industrialists as builders of prosperity.
 The people’s story remembers the workers who lost fingers, lungs, limbs, childhoods, homes, and lives to create that prosperity.
-Wealth did not float down from the genius of owners.
+Wealth did not float down from the owners’ genius.
 Workers produced it with their bodies.

 Labor unions emerged to challenge that imbalance.
 Workers organized strikes, boycotts, picket lines, mutual aid networks, newspapers, political campaigns, and workplace actions.
 They fought for shorter hours, safer conditions, living wages, child labor protections, weekends, collective bargaining, and dignity at work.